 You know that penetration testing is an important part of ensuring the security of your organization, allowing you to protect vital customer information and to secure your systems from attackers.
 Choosing the right penetration tester, therefore, is of critical importance.
 You want a penetration tester who will uncover critical vulnerabilities in your system and provide you with the information you need to increase your overall security.
-Before choosing a penetration testing service provider, make sure you ask these key questions.

 There are many security certifications available for penetration testers.
 CEH (Certified Ethical Hacker) Accreditation, CISSP (Certified Information Systems Security Professional), CSSP (Certified Cloud Security Professional), OSCP (Offensive Security Certified Professional), LPT (Licensed Penetration Tester) and more: the list of acronyms can quickly grow overwhelming.
 Before choosing your penetration testign service provider, however, you should develop a reasonable idea of what certifications they hold.
 This will give you a better idea of what expertise is available in the office as well as what standards are expected of the company as a whole.
 You may also want to ask who will be conducting your test and what certifications are held, for example, by junior members of the team.

 2. Which penetration testing methodologies do you leverage?

 When you use a penetration testing service provider, you want to be sure that they’re going to put genuine effort and attention into the test.
 Ask about testing methodology, including such elements as OSSTM and OWASP.
 Chances are, you’re going to hear a lot of tech-speak, much of it incomprehensible unless you happen to have your own security experience.
 However, you want to know several key things: